 Check the frequently asked questions below or contact the Aviation Department for further information on the PPL, Diploma Program, Advanced Flight Training, admission requirements and registration: 403.288.9551 or email@example.com.

 Is the PPL program running this year?

-We are pleased to be able to offer the PPL program for winter 2023.
+We anticipate being able to offer the PPL program for the summer of 2023.

 Applications for the Diploma program require a separate application.
 View the Admissions website for more information on how to apply.

 Registration is done through the Faculty of Continuing Education, and further information on deadlines and the registration process will be provided as places are confirmed.
 After registration, PPL students will receive information to help you prepare for the first ground school session.

 How do I register for the PPL program?